relativitydev/ps-rest-module/README.md

 Follow the PowerShell instructions for the Install-Module cmdlet.

 ## Example
-In just three lines you can have return all workspaces in your Relativity instance!
+In just three lines you can return all workspaces in your Relativity instance!

 ```
 # Enter your user credentials